ei-grad/nginx2es/README.rst

 - Correctly parse log records containing information about multiple upstream responses.

-- The `tail -F`-like mode implemented with inotify.
+- The :code:`tail -F`-like mode implemented with inotify.